spinnylights/vulkan-notes/vulkan_notes.md

 series of stages, so we can start at the beginning and walk through it until we reach the end.

+#### Vertex processing

+Work in a graphics pipeline begins with the submission of vertices.
+What exactly a "vertex" is is up to you to some degree, however.
+Perhaps the most appropriate way to think of a vertex is simply as data that accompanies a vertex shader invocation—they _can_ represent the points in space that make up a 3D model, but they don't have to.

 ## Shaders

 In the context of Vulkan, the spec describes shaders as